GertThiel/dump/TreasureTroves.md

         * [Web.go](http://webgo.io/) ([GitHub](https://github.com/hoisie/web))

       * The TechEmpower [Web Framework Benchmarks](http://www.techempower.com/benchmarks/) offer detailed hints of the performance these frameworks offer

+      * [GoConvey](http://smartystreets.github.io/goconvey/) is test-driven-development in Go, in the browser.
+It has a gorgeous web ui, and is really what testing ought to look like

   * [Piwik](http://piwik.org/) is a real time web analytics software (GPL)